-In "You're Just Too Good To Be True": The Many Odd Faces of the Faux Donor (June 13, 2016) The Nonprofit Quarterly, contributor Robert L. Weiner tells of tales contributed by colleagues from online discussions of how people try to "scam colleges, schools, and nonprofits."
+In "You're Just Too Good To Be True": The Many Odd Faces of the Faux Donor," the Nonprofit Quarterly columnist tells of tales contributed by colleagues from online discussions of how people try to "scam colleges, schools, and nonprofits."
 Here are a few from the not-too-distant past, ranging from the greedy to the truly odd.